apache/qpid-dispatch/doc/notes/policy.md

 This flag offers a blanket allow-all or deny-all backstop to the connectionPolicy filter.
 A few simple filter rules illustrated in the sample configuration shown below ensure that the privileged users connect only from a few hosts and subnets.
 Now the question is what happens to users that were not filtered by the connectionPolicy rules?
 By having the flag set to true non-privileged users may connect from anywhere.

-In a different service you may know all the users and all the places from which they can connect.
+In a different application you may know all the users and all the places from which they can connect.
 In that case a connectionPolicy can completely define the allowed connections.
 Then the connectionAllowUnrestricted flag may be set to False to deny any other connections.

 ### policy Statements

-The policy statements define the permissions a user gets when he is allowed to access a service.
+The policy statements define the permissions a user gets when he is allowed to access a application.
 These permissions include:

 - The **AMQP Open** performative ***channel-max*** upper limit value.
 This controls the number of sessions that may be created over this connection.
 - The **AMQP Open** performative ***max-frame-size*** upper limit value.
 This controls the message buffering for this connections.
 - The **AMQP Begin** performative ***handle-max*** upper limit value.
 This controls the number of links that each session may contain.
 - The **AMQP Attach** performative ***max-messge-size*** upper limit value.
 This controls the message size and ultimately the memory that the connection can consume.
 - The **AMQP Attach** performative ***source*** and ***target*** allowed values.
-This controls the read/write access to service resources.
+This controls the read/write access to application resources.

 ## Example configuration file

 LocalPA is configured with a single Python ConfigParser-format file.
 For example:

-    # qpid-dispatch simple policy listener configuration for photoserver service
+    # qpid-dispatch simple policy listener configuration for photoserver application
     #

     [photoserver]